Shabbar786/User-Centric-milestone-project/README.md

 When coming up with the design of the site, the concept was to make it easy and user friendly with quality interaction between a fan and their favourite band.

 Also for the viewers I wanted simplicity and not overcrowding them with lots of information but at the same time providing them with appealing and relevant content.
-This also includes young and old viewers who are not very computer savvy but will still be able to manouver around the site with ease.
+This also includes young and old viewers who are not very computer savvy but will still be able to manoeuvre around the site with ease.

 #### Technologies